1988 Summer Olympics opening ceremony

 The opening ceremony of the 1988 Summer Olympics took place at Seoul Olympic Stadium in Seoul, South Korea, on 17 September 1988 at 10:30 KDT (UTC+10).
-The official song of this game was Hand in Hand, which was performed by Koreana.
+The official song of this game was "Hand in Hand", which was performed by Koreana.
 The Games were officially opened by President of the Republic of Korea Roh Tae-woo.

 Ceremony

 Opening

 The ceremony was the last one at which doves were released.
 Since 1920, doves had been released at Olympic opening ceremonies.
-However, in Seoul many of the doves landed in the cauldron.
-When Olympic Torch bearer Sohn Kee-chung approached, some of the doves did not leave the cauldron and were burnt alive when the Olympic Flame was lit.
-The outcry meant that at future games, the doves were represented by inanimate objects or human actors.
+For the 1988 Olympics, birds were trained for a year in preparation for the event.
+The birds were supposed to fly around the stadium in circles until they reached the rim of the stadium and flew off in five directions.
+However, the birds flew erratically and landed all over the stadium, including on the cauldron where the Olympic Flame was to be lit.
+When Olympic Torch bearer Sohn Kee-chung approached and lit the flame, some of the doves did not leave and were burnt alive.
+The outcry in response led to the replacement of the live birds with inanimate objects or human actors.

+This was the first opening ceremony in which the new International Olympic Committee protocol rules were used.
+As such, all announcements made over the stadium's loudspeakers are made in the official language of the host country, in English and in French as the official languages of the IOC.

 Parade of Nations

 The flag bearers of 160 National Olympic Committees entered the stadium, ordered by the Korean alphabet, and behind them marched the athletes.

-It was also the last parade that involves East Germany, Soviet Union, West Germany and Yugoslavia, and the only parade of South Yemen, which were ceased to exist a few years later.
+It was also the last parade that involves East Germany, Soviet Union, West Germany and Yugoslavia, and the only parade of South Yemen, which ceased to exist a few years later.

 Opening

 SLOOC President Park Seh-jik delivered a speech in Korean, welcoming everyone.
 IOC President Juan Antonio Samaranch delivered a speech in English and French.

-South Korean President Roh Tae-woo declared the Games of the XXIV Olympiad in Seoul opened in Korean.
+President of the Republic of Korea Roh Tae-woo declared the Games of the XXIV Olympiad in Seoul opened in Korean.